SAP-samples/fiori-elements-feature-showcase/README.md

 <i>Search term:</i> [`#EditFlowAPI`](../../search?q=EditFlowAPI)

-It is also possible to invoke CAP actions out of a JavaScript function using the "invokeAction" function of the SAP Fiori elements Edit flow API.
+It is also possible to invoke CAP actions out of a JavaScript function using the "invokeAction" function of the SAP Fiori elements Edit-flow API.
 ```ts
 ...
 export default class RootEntityOPExtension extends ControllerExtension<ExtensionAPI> {